traex/CalendarListview/README.md

 ![CalendarListview](https://github.com/traex/CalendarListview/blob/master/header.png)

 CalendarListview provides a easy way to select dates with a calendar.
-There is a sample that show how to add DatePickerView to your layout without customization
+There is a sample that show how to add DatePickerView to your layout without customization.
+You can't select a past day and they are in italic.

 ![CalendarListview GIF](https://github.com/traex/CalendarListview/blob/master/demo.gif)